 Children and bereavement

 In partnership with the French-language service Deuil jeunesse, Alfred Dallaire MEMORIA offers up to four psychological support sessions for grieving children and adolescents, free of charge.
 These services are also available for adults who wish to prepare their children for — or accompany them through — the grieving process.
-Please note that in the current circumstances, consultations are conducted by telephone.
 To make an appointment, call us at 514-277-7778 or send us an email at [email protected].

 Documentation centre on death and bereavement